Geraint Smith Photography, Taos, New Mexico

 in northern New Mexico and southern Colorado

-Geraint Smith Photography offers year-round, photo tour/workshops in a variety of locations to improve your photography skills with one on one personalized guidance.
-All of our photo tour/workshops are designed for photographers of all levels interested in improving their skills.
-If you’re looking for a hands-on guided experience to improve your photography or want to visit locations to enhance your photography portfolio, join me on a private photo tour/workshop into the valleys, canyons and mountain villages or under the night skies of northern New Mexico and southern Colorado.
+Geraint Smith Photography offers year-round, photo tours/workshops in a variety of locations to improve your photography skills with one on one personalized guidance.
+All of our photo tours/workshops are designed for photographers of all levels interested in improving their skills.
+If you’re looking for a hands-on guided experience to improve your photography or want to visit locations to enhance your photography portfolio, join me on a private photo tour/workshop into the valleys, canyons, and mountain villages or under the night skies of northern New Mexico and southern Colorado.

 Collections of Fine Art, exhibition quality, signed, prints using archival papers and inks.
 Stock Images and Commissions and one to five day photo tour/workshops, located in the beautiful high desert town of Taos and, New Mexico.